waltervh/BornAgain-website/content/documentation/working-with-python/fitting/introduction/_index.md

 + A variety of built in minimization algorithms.
 + Possibility to use external minimizers (bumps, lmfit, etc).
-+ The choice over possible fitting parameters, their properties and correlations.
++ Choice over possible fitting parameters, their properties and correlations.
-+ The full control on objective function calculations, including applications of different normalizations and assignments of different masks and weights to different areas of reference data.
++ Full control over objective function calculations, including the use of different normalizations and assignments of different masks and weights to different areas of the reference data.
-+ The possibility to fit simultaneously an arbitrary number of data sets.
++ Possibility to fit simultaneously an arbitrary number of data sets.

 {{% alert theme="info" %}}
-BornAgain fitting interface was redesigned in October, 2018 for better compatibility with third party minimizers (scipy.optimize, lmfit, bump).
+The BornAgain fitting interface was redesigned in October, 2018 for better compatibility with third party minimizers (scipy.optimize, lmfit, bump).
 {{% /alert %}}

-In further explanations we will be mostly focused on GISAS data, however, all of the following is applicable for specular and off-specular fits.
+In the following explanations we will be mostly focused on GISAS data.
+However, all of the following is also applicable for specular and off-specular fits.

 {{% children depth="2" %}}